How to request repeat medication

 - by visiting reception and completing a request form

-- by downloading a request form and posting or faxing it to us
+- by downloading a request form and posting it to us

 We do not accept requests by telephone.
 Many drugs have very similar names, so the possibility of an error is too great.
 Please use one of the alternative methods instead.